openssl/openssl/README-ENGINES.md

     ENGINE_ctrl_cmd_string(e, "CMD_FOO", "some input data", 0);

 For testing, the "openssl engine" utility can be useful for this sort of thing.
-For example the above code excerpt would achieve much the same result as;
+For example, the above code excerpt would achieve much the same result as;

     openssl engine dynamic \